Detecting batch effects (Python port)

 Interpreting the diagnostics

-• EMD heatmap — large per-marker values indicate markers whose distributions differ most across batches.
-A marker with near-zero EMD is already well-aligned and does not need correction.
+• EMD heatmap: larger per-marker values indicate markers whose distributions differ more across batches.
+A marker with near-zero EMD is already aligned by this metric.

-• Density plots — overlapping curves across batches are good; a bimodal split by batch indicates technical variation.
+• Density plots: overlapping curves across batches are consistent with lower batch-associated variation.
+A split by batch suggests technical variation.

-• MDS of per-sample medians — samples clustering by batch rather than by biology is a red flag.
+• MDS of per-sample medians: samples clustering by batch rather than by biology suggest a batch-associated shift.

-• Per-marker MAD — large per-batch dispersion differences hint at instrument drift or sample-prep variability.
+• Per-marker MAD: larger per-batch dispersion differences can occur with instrument drift or sample-preparation variation.

-If these diagnostics flag a batch effect, proceed to the Main cyCombine workflow (Python port) tutorial to run the correction pipeline.
+If these diagnostics show a batch effect, proceed to the Main cyCombine workflow (Python port) tutorial to run the correction pipeline.